andrewatts/coderbyte_challenges/README.md

-# coderbyte_challenges
+# Coderbyte Challenges
-Coderbyte challenge solutions in JavaScript.

-Reference [coderbyte.com] challenge solutions with comments.
+A reference for [coderbyte.com] challenge solutions in JavaScript with comments.